 5. Chania

-Another place where you can see turtles in Crete is in Chania, a city located on the northwest coast of Crete.
+Chania is a city located on the northwest coast of Crete.

 The beaches of Chania are another super popular turtle breeding ground with female turtles coming here every year to lay their eggs.

-Turtles can very commonly be spotted in the ocean at Chania so keep your eyes peeled.
+Turtles can also very commonly be spotted in the ocean at Chania too so keep your eyes peeled.

 You also have the opportunity to go swimming with turtles here which is truly an incredible experience!